Position title: Professor of Biology and Scientific Director of the Ocean Tracking Network

 Applications should be submitted online through Dalhousie’s secure online portal at this link: https://dal.peopleadmin.ca/postings/6028

-The review process will commence on 15 Sept 2021 and continue until the position is filled.
+The deadline for applications is January 14, 2022.
 Note that only candidates selected for an interview will be contacted.
-For additional information, please contact Dr. Sara Iverson, Chair of the Search Committee (firstname.lastname@example.org@dal.ca).
+For additional information, please contact Dr. Glenn Crossin, Chair of the Search Committee (firstname.lastname@example.org).

 Documents Needed to Apply

 - Cover Letter

 - List of referees